l0b5ter/PS2stats-for-message-handler/README.md

 # PS2stats
 Show planetside2 players info!
 This works with every pc server including ps4 servers.

-This is a module for the message-handler (https://github.com/l0b5ter/Message-Handler).
+This is a command for the message-handler (https://github.com/l0b5ter/Message-Handler).

 Script-version: 1.0.0.4
 Last-modified: 03.05.2020